Elisabeth Beauchamp

 Renewal by Andersen Financing Options

-RbA offers customers multiple financing options to help them afford replacement windows.
+Renewal by Andersen offers customers multiple financing options to help them afford replacement windows.
 The company has financing programs with zero upfront fees, deferred payments, low monthly costs, and credit lines up to $55,000.
-You can pay for your RbA windows using cash or credit card, or come up with a custom plan with financing options for the most manageable investment.
-You can also check RbA’s Special Offers page for occasional discounts and deals on window and door products.
+You can pay for your Renewal by Andersen windows using cash or credit card, or come up with a custom plan with financing options for the most manageable investment.

 What Types of Windows Does Renewal by Andersen Offer?

 Renewal by Andersen offers seven window styles to meet various functional and aesthetic needs.
 The company sticks to the basics, offering replacements for only the most popular window types.
 While this may be sufficient for those seeking run-of-the-mill window styles, those seeking glass block or garden windows must look elsewhere.
-If you need single-hung or pass-through windows, you can shop with RbA’s parent company, Andersen Windows.
+If you need single-hung or pass-through windows, you can shop with Renewal by Andersen’s parent company, Andersen Windows.

 Double-hung